 These antibodies go on to cause the release of histamine, which is where the typical allergic reactions we are familiar with arise.
 Bee pollen can help as it reduces histamine levels in the same way tablets and allergy medications do.
 It can work across a range of symptoms including asthma and sinus issues.

-Bee pollen is an ideal natural preventative and beneficial treatment for symptoms of ageing because of the positive effects it has on almost all systems in the human body.
-It supports the cardiovascular system, respiratory system, memory functions, ability to concentrate, and metabolism of the body.
+Bee pollen has become known as an ideal natural preventative and beneficial treatment for symptoms of ageing because of the positive effects it is thought to have on almost all systems in the human body.
+It is believed to support the cardiovascular system, respiratory system, memory functions, ability to concentrate, and metabolism of the body.

 “Long lives are attained by bee-pollen users; it is one of the original treasure-houses of nutrition and medicine.
 Each grain contains every important substance that is necessary to life,” noted Dr. Naum Petrovich, chief scientist at the Soviet Academy in Vladivostok.